-But this method cannot be applied if the manipulator is not a polyhedra.
-We will consider here the case where both plates are hexagons with a symmetry axis (y and y_r in Figure 1).

-All the articulation points A_i on the base are coplanar as well as the articulations points B_i on the mobile.
-The links are numbered from 1 to 6 and we define a reference frame (O, x, y, z) where y is the symmetry axis of the fixed base.
+But this method cannot be applied if the manipulator's mobile plate is not a triangle.
+We will consider here the case where both plates are hexagons with a symmetry axis $(y \text{ and } y_r \text{ in Figure 1}).$ links are numbered from 1 to 6 and we define a reference frame (O, x, y, z) where y is the symmetry axis of the fixed base.
 We then define a mobile frame (C, x_r, y_r, z_r) for the mobile with y_r the symmetry axis of the mobile plate.
 The coordinates of the articulations point A_i in the reference frame are (xa_i, ya_i, za_i) and for convenience the axis z of the reference frame is chosen such that $za_i = 0$.
 In the same manner the coordinates of the articulations points B_i in the mobile frame are $(xb_i, yb_i, 0)$.
-The position of the mobile plate is defined in the reference frame by the coordinates of point $C(x_0, y_0, z_0)$ and its orientation by three Euler's angles ψ, θ, φ with the associated rotation matrix R. ρ_i will denote the length of link i.
+The position of the mobile plate is defined in the reference frame by the coordinates of point $C(x_0, y_0, z_0)$ and its orientation by three Euler's angles ψ, θ, φ with the associated rotation matrix R and ρ_i will denote the length of link i.
 The subscripts will be omitted each time there cannot be any misunderstanding.
 A subscript r will denote that the coordinates are expressed in the mobile frame.